qteatime/crochet/stdlib/crochet.language.cobbles/README.md

 # Cobbles

 Cobbles is a small language for describing data, their semantics, and their evolution.
-Un a way that allows this data to be serialised and shared while maintaining all of these definitions, everywhere.
+In a way that allows this data to be serialised and shared while maintaining all of these definitions, everywhere.

 ## Contracts